cse031sust02/awesome-links/system-design/Microservice/README.md

 Articles
 --

+- [Microservice Architecture at Medium](https://medium.engineering/microservice-architecture-at-medium-9c33805eb74f) -  How Medium moved to a microservice architecture in early 2018.

 - [Conquering the Microservices Dependency Hell](https://medium.com/better-practices/conquering-the-microservices-dependency-hell-at-postman-with-postman-part-1-introduction-a1ae019bb934) - Conquering the Microservices Dependency Hell at Postman, with Postman

 - [Microservices or monolith?
 It's just a detail.](https://threedots.tech/post/microservices-or-monolith-its-detail/) - Why using Microservices or Monolith can be just a detail?